 Graduated with distinction conducting in the Fryderyk Chopin University of Music (Warsaw, Poland),where she began her academic career in 2003.
 In 2010 she received PhD degree in conducting, following with post – doc degree (habilitation) in 2015.
+In 2023 she received title of the Profesor of Arts.
 She continues to work in her Alma Mater giving classes on conducting and early music performance.

 In 2003 she began her cooperation with one of the oldest academic choirs in Poland – The Choir of Medical University in Białystok, with which she won many prizes in international choirs competitions and was awarded with special individual prizes for the best conductor of the competition.

 In 2005 she founded professional ensemble „Diletto” which specializes in historical performing of early music, especially of the baroque period.
 In over a decade the „Diletto” ensemble has staged 7 operas and many of the most famous oratorios such as Haendel’s Messiah, Israel in Egypt, Brockes Passion or Bach’s Christmas- oratorio, Eastern – oratorio, St. John’s Passion and many more.